 - Crochet is a timeless craft that has been around for a long time.
 It is a fiber-based craft where you use a hook and a strand of yarn to create a fabric (or a garment or accessory) by the way of creating loops and interlocking them with each other.

 - Crochet is often confused with knitting because they both use yarn, loops and stitches to create a fabric or garment, but crochet uses a single hook to achieve this result where knitting uses two separate needles.
 To find out more about the difference between crochet and knitting, read this article.

 - Crochet is amazingly portable craft, something you can just put in a bag and take with you around the house or on a go.
 Since the hook is short, you don’t take up much space when you are working on your project.
 It’s perfect to take to a park, beach or a library or even to a friend’s house.

 - The beauty of crochet is that it requires very little to get started.
 All you really need to crochet is a ball of yarn and a hook.
 You will also need scissors to cut the yarn and a needle to tidy up the ends, but those can usually be found in your home already.

 - Crochet can be as simple or as complex as you need it to be so there is no reason to be afraid to start crocheting.
-You can start as simple as making a slip knot, making a chain and some basic single crochet stitches.
+You can start with just basic stitches as simple as making a slip knot, making a chain and some basic single crochet stitches.

 - To get started, check out the details on the supplies you need to start and the beginner stitches.

 - There a lot of wonderful instructional videos on YouTube for various stitches, but to get you started, you can find the basic stitches and how-to’s here.

 Tips for Success in Crochet